-CHS' inpatient market share (including all facilities owned, leased, or managed) in the service area -- consisting of the 34-county region -- remained strong at 35.8%, with the balance shared by Charlotte-based Presbyterian Hospital and its affiliates, as well as by individual community hospitals that have strong positions in their home counties.
-CHS has strong market share in key service lines, which we view as a credit strength.
-Competition comes largely from the 531-licensed bed Presbyterian Hospital and its two community hospitals, which have a market share of 40% in Mecklenburg County compared with CHS' 55% Presbyterian is part of the Novant Health System ('A+'), which includes Forsyth Memorial Hospital, based in Winston-Salem.
-CHS' market share has grown since the mid-1990s at the expense of Presbyterian.
-Managed-care accounts for approximately 40% of revenue and CHS contracts with all substantive managed-care payors in the region.
+CHS' inpatient market share (including all facilities owned, leased, or managed) in the service area--consisting of the 34-county region--remained strong at 36.1%, with the balance shared by Winston-Salem-based Novant Health, which includes Forsyth Memorial Hospital, as well as by individual community hospitals that have strong positions in their home counties.
+CHS has strong market share in key service lines, which we view as an institutional strength.
+Competition comes largely from the 531-licensed bed Novant Health Presbyterian Medical Center and its affiliates, which have a market share of 22.3% in CHS' primary service area compared with CHS' 49.5%.
+CHS' market share has grown since the mid-1990s at the expense of providers in the primary service area.
+Managed care accounts for approximately 40% of revenue of CHS contracts with all substantive managed-care payors in the region.
 CHS competitors have experienced some payor-mix erosion because CHS' Medicaid and uncompensated care inpatient market share has decreased in recent years.

 Large multispecialty and single-specialty medical groups characterize the Charlotte region.
-CHS' physician network remains a core business strength, in our opinion, with approximately 1,200 community based and faculty physicians, generating 4.3 million visits annually.
-Carolinas Medical Center is one of five academic medical center teaching hospitals designated by the State of North Carolina, with approximately 266 medical residents in 12 specialties.
+CHS' physician network remains a core business strength, in our opinion, with 1,307 community based and faculty physicians, generating roughly 4.4 million visits annually.
+Carolinas Medical Center is one of five academic medical center teaching hospitals designated by the State of North Carolina, with approximately 287 medical residents in 14 specialties.